Oklahoma flag

 Can I fly a drone near a power plant or water treatment facility in Oklahoma?

-No. 3 O.S.
-Section 3-322 bars flying below 400 feet over a defined critical infrastructure facility or interfering with its operations, and 21 O.S.
+It depends.
+3 O.S.
+Section 3-322 bars flying below 400 feet over a defined critical infrastructure facility, but only if the site is fenced or posted with a sign forbidding entry or unauthorized drone flight, and 21 O.S.
 Section 1792 makes physically trespassing onto that property a misdemeanor or, with intent to damage it, a felony.

 Can I use a drone to help me hunt in Oklahoma?